dogey11/alias/README.md

 # Alias
-A tool for Windows cmd to make permanent aliases
+A tool for Windows similar to [Set-Alias](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/set-alias) but for CMD

 ## Usage
 Download the latest version from the releases page.